Thadah/NSPlugins/README.md

 ## Gathering Plugin

-This plugin was made in collaboration with [Cyumus Aduni](https://github.com/Cyumus/Plugins)
+This plugin was made by [Cyumus Aduni](https://github.com/Cyumus/Plugins) and later modified by Thadah Denyse

 The gathering plugin is designed to allow players to gather resources from rocks or trees.